 We at USMS know you are looking for guidance to be able to conduct safe and fun sanctioned in-person events for our members.
 We started implementing a phased approach to return to competition as of Nov.
 1, 2020.
 Since then, many in-person USMS events have been held safely and provided valuable feedback.

 Though challenges remain, most areas of the country are now allowing events to be held, and USMS encourages providing in-person competition opportunities for members where it has been deemed safe.

-With vaccines becoming more widely distributed as we look ahead to the summer season, USMS published Phase 2 guidance in April 2021 to allow events to plan accordingly.
-Events may still be challenging in some areas of the country due to state, local, and facility restrictions.
-Phase 2 provides flexibility for the sanctioning LMSC to determine appropriate safeguards for their region and ensure the safety of USMS members while considering the requirements of the facility and local and state health expectations.
+USMS strives to provide flexibility for the sanctioning LMSC to determine appropriate safeguards for their region of the country and ensure the safety of USMS members while considering the requirements of the facility and local and state health expectations.

-- Safety Plan - COVID-19 Addendum (updated Apr.
-6, 2021) to be completed by the event director in addition to the standing sanction application
+- Safety Plan - COVID-19 Addendum (updated September 16, 2021) to be completed by the event director in addition to the standing sanction application.

 - Updated USMS Liability Waiver to be used by all USMS-sanctioned events moving forward.
 To be clear, USMS liability insurance doesn’t cover transmission of viral or bacterial infections.